I've been a doorman at gay bars here in Los Angeles for over five years, and I have seen some things.

 "Danny had nowhere to go," Joe said.
 "No real friends.
 He was alone.
 When he killed himself, my dad actually said it was maybe for the best.
 Maybe God could help him now."

 Joe left home then and moved to LA.
 He made gay friends.
 He ended up getting a job as a counselor at a youth runaway shelter.

 "All I had to do was love him," Joe said.
 "But I couldn't do that.
 It's so fucked up, when you think about it.
 We were the sick ones.
 Not Danny.
 My parents who couldn't love their own son.
 Me who couldn't love my brother.
 All because he was gay."

 I find myself thinking a lot about these two men—men who remind me of the importance of having somewhere to belong, a place to go that is ours.
 Where we can be our truest selves.

 People are often quick to complain about the queer community, talk about how it's shallow and broken and damaged.
 And maybe they're right.
 Maybe parts of our community are damaged, and maybe some of us are broken.
 But together, we can heal.
 Together, as a community, we can take what is damaged and broken and elevate it into something beautiful.

 I remember the first weekend after Pulse, working the door, surrounded by all those men: by my community.
 I felt grateful.
 I felt I had a place.
 Damaged, broken, shallow—for all of our supposed negatives, together, we are stunning.
 Beautiful.

-Some nights at the door, I'll see the entire scope of who we are: those dancing colourful queer kids, the drag queens and butch boys, all together laughing and talking, rubbing up against each other, and I can't escape how alive we are, how beautiful—how lucky we are to have these places to come together and to be ourselves.
+Some nights at the door, I'll see the entire scope of who we are: those dancing colorful queer kids, the drag queens and butch boys, all together laughing and talking, rubbing up against one another, and I can't escape how alive we are, how beautiful—how lucky we are to have these places to come together and to be ourselves.

 And I think, no one can take that from us.
 Ever.